Tutorial

 Floquet-Bloch theory

-Transfering the dependence on $\alpha$ from the function space to the PDE, we have the following boundary value problem
+Transfering the dependence on $\alpha$ from the function space to the PDE by using the (partial) Floquet-Bloch transform, we have the following boundary value problem

 Variational formulation

-In this section, we present the variational formulation of the boundary value problem: Find $v \in H_{per}^{1}(\Omega_{0})$ satisfying
+In this section, we present the variational formulation of the periodic boundary value problem introduced in the preceding section: Find $v \in H_{per}^{1}(\Omega_{0})$ satisfying

 \[\int_{\Omega_{0}} \nabla v \cdot \nabla \bar{\phi} - 2i\alpha \partial_{1} v \bar{\phi} - (k^{2}q(x_{1}, x_{2}) - \alpha^{2}) v \bar{\phi} dx = 0.\]